-You will require your Ontario Health Card Number (OHCN) and Ontario Immunization ID Number (OIID)
+You will require your Ontario Health Card to access the ICON database.

-- If you have been out of high school for more than 15 years, you did not attend school in Ontario, or you have had a name change, you may not be in the database and will need to call the health unit to check.
+- If you have been out of high school for more than 15 years, you did not attend school in Ontario, or you have had a name change or a move, the system may not work for you.

-- Enter your email address and choose a PIN # so that you can access the site at any time
+- Enter your email address and choose a PIN # so that you can access the site again at any time in the future

 Select "View Immunizations" or "Submit Immunizations"

-- If entering the vaccine dates, always upload a picture of your record with it.
+- If entering vaccine dates, always upload a picture of your record with it

-- If downloading your record, save it on your computer as a PDF for future use.
+- If downloading your record from ICON, save it on your computer as a PDF for future use

 You can download a record at any time.

-There will be a time delay before newly submitted information shows up on a downloaded record.
-Using ICON is still the quickest way to submit and retrieve records.
+There will be a time delay before newly submitted information shows up on a downloaded record, as it must be reconciled and accepted by health unit staff.
+Using ICON is still the quickest way to both submit and retrieve records.